nih-cfde/use-case-library-build/library/USERSTORY-42.md

 ---
 input: List of gene ontologies and harmonized, multi-study phenotypic data set
 output: Phenotypic data files annotated with gene ontologies
-task:  Use the “annotation propagation rule” to ensure that annotations to ontology terms are “inherited” up
+task: "Use the \u201Cannotation propagation rule\u201D to ensure that annotations\ \ to ontology terms are \u201Cinherited\u201D up"
 ---